 What if you were to approach your hospital marketing plan as Marketing As A Service.
 Which required your marketing to actively help or do work for people.
 The people whose attitudes you’re trying to change, acquire as new patients or retain to defend service line market share.
 Wouldn’t these kinds of hospital marketing ideas work harder to achieve your objectives than marketing through messaging.

 This begs the question — does advertising alone limit the power of your strategy and (back to the gear analogy) limit the power of people to achieve more by way of your brand.
 Continuing with this line of thinking, here are a few possible conclusions you could reach:

 - healthcare advertising isn’t as important as the patient journey and experience with your services

 - marketing as a service assets are more valuable assets than disposable advertising

 - doing things for people is more valuable than saying things to people

 - delivering things of real value compels people to in turn, deliver value back to you (i.e. pay it forward)

 The concept of marketing as a service compels you to think about all the things your hospital marketing can do for customers beyond the campaign to make their lives better.
 It’s marketing that creates, offers and delivers value and genuinely satisfies an unmet need.
 It does this by expanding your creative canvas to an experience challenge, a business model challenge, a design challenge, an innovation challenge.
 In either of these cases, it’s hospital marketing that breaks through.

 Want to inject more utility and creativity into your hospital marketing strategies?
-Reach out for a conversation.
+Reach out to our healthcare marketing agency for a conversation.